-Well, I am here to tell you that losing weight is almost EASIER to do than maintaining a weight loss is.
-It is a very well known fact in the “diet world” that you can put on every pound you lost plus more every time you STOP eating correctly. ( find out some ways to NOT stop once you get started!)
+Well, I am here to tell you that losing weight is almost EASIER to do than maintaining weight loss.
+It is a very well-known fact in the “diet world” that you can put on every pound you lost plus more every time you STOP eating correctly. ( find out some ways to NOT stop once you get started!)

 I am going to try to help you understand what maintenance for the 21 Day Fix looks like.
 I personally have been in the maintenance “phase” of the program for 2 years now and so I am going to talk like an authority on the subject….cuz I am!